GitLab integration overview

 Each time you push changes to your GitLab repository, a new pipeline is triggered and you should see it running for the project within the CircleCI web app.

 Editing an existing CircleCI configuration within the web app is not currently available.
-You may make further changes to the config in your GitLab repo.
+You may make further changes to the config in your GitLab repository.

-Committing further changes in your repo will automatically trigger a pipeline.
+Committing further changes in your repository will automatically trigger a pipeline.
 However, manually triggering a pipeline from the CircleCI web app is also not available at this time.

-A project can have one or more configurations which are pipeline definitions, including, but not limited to, a .circleci/config.yml
+Within CircleCI, a project integrated from GitLab can have one or more configurations, which are pipeline definitions.
+Configurations include, but are not limited to, a .circleci/config.yml

-A project can have one or more triggers, which are events from a source of change, including, but not limited to, a VCS.
-A trigger determines which configuration it should use to start a pipeline.
+A project can have one or more triggers, which are events from a source of change.
+Triggers include, but are not limited to, a VCS.
+A trigger determines which configuration should be used to start a pipeline.

 The following settings are found by clicking the Project Settings button within your project.
-At this time, both configurations and triggers are limited to GitLab.
+At this time, both configurations and triggers are limited to GitLab integrations.

 People